rapidsai/cudf/python/dask_cudf/README.md

 ### Quick-start example

 A very common Dask cuDF use case is single-node multi-GPU data processing.
-These workflows typically follow the pattern described in the example below:
+These workflows typically use the following pattern:

 ```python
 import dask